SCRT-HQ/VaporShell/docs/glossary/New-VSGuardDutyIPSet.md

----
-layout: glossary
-title: New-VSGuardDutyIPSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGuardDutyIPSet

 ## SYNOPSIS
-Adds an AWS::GuardDuty::IPSet resource to the template
+Adds an AWS::GuardDuty::IPSet resource to the template.
+The AWS::GuardDuty::IPSet resource specifies a new IPSet.
+An IPSet is a list of trusted IP addresses from which secure communication is allowed with AWS infrastructure and applications.

 ## SYNTAX